cameronking4/azure-openai-responses-api/README.md

 - **Text and Image Endpoint**: Process multimodal inputs with text and images

 ## Implementation Note

-This API provides a mock implementation of the Azure OpenAI Responses API for development and testing purposes.
-The mock implementation simulates the behavior of the real API without making actual calls to Azure OpenAI.

-When you're ready to use the real Azure OpenAI API, you can uncomment the real client initialization in `app/routes/responses.py` and ensure your Azure OpenAI credentials are correctly set in the `.env` file.

 The API supports:
 - Text generation